joshl1-umbc/cmsc691_term_project/README.md

 Welcome to the _Dice Roll Action Generating Operational Network (DRAGON)._
 The project was completed by Shawn Bray, Josh Li, and Reece Robertson in fulfillment of the course requirements for Dr. Lara Martin's _CMSC 691---Interactive Fiction and Text Generation_ at the University of Maryland, Baltimore County.
-A complete demonstration video for this project can be found at: TODO.
+A complete demonstration video for this project can be found at: [https://umbc.webex.com/umbc/ldr.php?RCID=3fa1cc86aa42eb0f334fae3eef62663a](https://umbc.webex.com/umbc/ldr.php?RCID=3fa1cc86aa42eb0f334fae3eef62663a).

 ## Introduction